wso2/product-is/docs/CONTRIBUTING.md

 ###	Import source code in Eclipse IDE

-WSO2 products can use the Developer Studio plugin in Eclipse.
+Contributing to IS does not require Developer Studio plugin, however all WSO2 products can use the Developer Studio plugin in Eclipse.
 The Eclipse version (Luna Service Release 2 (4.4.2)) already contains this plugin from the following link: https://wso2.com/products/developer-studio/.

 1. Import source code of carbon-kernel from GitHub: You need to import carbon-kernel code into the Eclipse IDE from GitHub.
 Follow the steps below to achieve this:
    *	Open Eclipse.